California delays coronavirus vaccine mandate for schools - NewsBreak

 This is the second vaccine-related bill to fail in the California Legislature this year before it even got to a vote.
 Last month, Democratic Assemblymember Buffy Wicks withdrew a bill that would have forced all California businesses to require coronavirus vaccines for their employees — a decision she attributed to "a new and welcome chapter in this pandemic, with the virus receding for the moment."

-As coronavirus cases and hospitalizations have declined, state officials have removed most virus restrictions, no longer requiring masks in schools or other public places.
+Coronavirus cases and hospitalizations have declined significantly following a winter surge of the omicron variant.
+State officials have removed most virus restrictions, no longer requiring masks in schools or other public places.

 "Definitely a lot of parents are excited that Sen. Pan is pulling this bill.
 It's one less thing that they have to worry about," said Jonathan Zachreson, the parent of three high-school children who founded the advocacy group Reopen California Schools.
 "The fact is kids ages 5-11 have had access to vaccines for quite some time and their low vaccination rates, I think, is evident of how parents feel about the vaccine."